-In comparison to last year, own funds are lower due to different effects:
+In comparison to last year, own funds are higher due to different effects:

-- The New Business written in 2020 and the changes in the stock impacted the own funds positively, following the high volumes written in both business lines. - -The economic environment influenced negatively the own funds, mainly driven by negative spread impact on the bonds portfolio and lower interest rates counterbalanced by positive equity market effects over the last quarter 2020. - The own funds are influenced negatively by the higher real estate investments. - -The own funds are influenced negatively by the increased pressure on the margins for new unit-linked business.
+- The New Business written in 2021 and the changes in the stock impacted the own funds positively, following the high volumes written in both business lines. - The economic environment influenced positively the own funds, mainly driven by positive equity market effects and positive spread impact on the bonds portfolio, counterbalanced by lower interest rates. - Additional subordinated liabilities influenced positively the own funds. - The own funds are influenced positively by the evolution of the foreign-exchange rates over last year.